sylabs/singularity-userdocs/gpu.rst

 used easily, with an additional bind option.

-With {Singularity} 3.9 experimental support has been introduced to use Nvidia's ``nvidia-container-cli`` tooling for GPU container setup.
+With {Singularity} 3.9 experimental support has been introduced to use NVIDIA's ``nvidia-container-cli`` tooling for GPU container setup.
 This functionality, accessible via the new ``--nvccli`` flag, improves compatibility with OCI runtimes and exposes additional container configuration options.